-It takes several lists of filenames to be placed into the project file.
-These are currently limited to srcs, incs, localincs, resources, and misc.
+The MSVSProject builder takes several lists of filenames to be placed into the project file.
+These are currently limited to srcs, incs, localines, resources, and misc.
 These are pretty self-explanatory, but it should be noted that these lists are added to the \$SOURCES construction variable as strings, NOT as SCons File Nodes.
 This is because they represent file names to be added to the project file, not the source files used to build the project file.